Mannheim Hauptbahnhof: Operational usage

 Each day DB operates 238 long-distance trains, 265 regional trains and 155 S-Bahn trains through the station (as of 2009).

 Long distance trains

 Due to its convenient position, many long-distance lines connect in Mannheim, with overlapping routes creating services at 60-minute or smaller intervals on several routes.
 Various high-speed routes bring major cities in Germany and in neighboring countries within a few hours away.
+In the 2026 timetable, the following long-distance services stop at the station: